tessercat/daoistic-book/daodejing/17/notes.md

-This chapter and the next
+This chapter and 18
-appear in Guodian
+appear together in Guodian
 as the same poem.

 This explains 故